Basic Operations

 Horta use the SWC file format for importing and exporting neuron data.
 It’s a multi-column text file that records the position and connectivity of the neurons and not much else.
 Note that an SWC file may contain more than one neuron or neuron fragment.

-• To export all of the neurons in a workspace, choose “Export SWC file” from the gear menu in the workspace information area.
+• To export all of the neurons in a workspace, choose “Export SWC file” from the gear menu in the “WORKSPACE” section.

 • To export one specific neuron, right-click on the neuron name in the neuron list and choose “Export SWC file…”.

-• To export all neurons in the neuron list (potentially filtered), from the gear menu under the neuron list, choose “Export neurons…”.
+• To export all neurons in the neuron list (potentially filtered), from the gear menu in the “NEURONS” section, choose “Export neurons…”.

 Output files: In all cases, you will be prompted to choose an output location for the exported neuron(s).